Irrela/Irrela.github.io/_posts/english/2019-01-01-IELTS-WRITING.md

 ### Professional Obligations and Global Mobility (td)

-Some people believe that professionals, such as doctors and engineers, should be required to work in the country where they did their training.
+> Some people believe that professionals, such as doctors and engineers, should be required to work in the country where they did their training.
 Others believe they should be free to work in another country if they wish.
+>

-Discuss both these views and give your own opinion.
+> Discuss both these views and give your own opinion.
+>

-Give reasons for your answer and include any relevant examples from your own knowledge or experience."
+> Give reasons for your answer and include any relevant examples from your own knowledge or experience.

+In the ongoing debate over choices of working site in the global environment, there are differing views on whether some well-educated occupations ought to dedicate their expertise to countries where they are cultivated or they should **have completely autonomy in selecting** their workplace.
+My stance leans towards **a case-by-case consideration of this matter.**

+On one hand, I acknowledge that the local society **spends** a substantial amount of resources **on** nurturing experts in specific areas.
+For example, in countries like China, medical students would receive remarkable subsidies borne by goverments during their studying years.
+This practice aims to develop more doctors and nurses who can contribute to enhancing the **overall well-being of society**.
+If these students, supported by **public finance**, choose to work abroad after their graduation, it would be **perceived as** unjustified by ordinary citizens who **have  paid taxes** for their education.

+On the other hand, the ability to work and **reside** in a desired place should be legitimate and autonomous for everyone. **With the rapid pace of globalization**, population movement has become a common phenomenon around the world.
+Communication and collarboration **between** different countries and regions are **occurring** more frequently and closely, which means the geographic belongings of workforce might not matter as much as they did before.
+Conversely,  constraining some skilled workers to specific locations could hinder not only their personal career developments but also impede the significant achievements that they could make **for humanity as a whole.**

+In my opinion, striking a balance between personal autonomy and societal duty is acceptable for both sides.
+For instance, an engineer who is greatly sponsored by public funding could have an obligation to work for **common good** for a specified period, such as 3 to 5 years, and then could work at their preferred places.

+In conclusion, while both perspectives on the freedom of choosing workplace have well-founded arguments.
+I contend that an inclusive and compromised approach would bring about more possibilities and harmony.

 ### Effectiveness of Ads